Mississippi

 You may only do so by a provisional ballot.
 Do not mail a ballot and vote in person.
 For specifics, you can find your local county clerk contact info here.

-U.S. military personnel and overseas citizens can find information on how to register to vote and request an absentee ballot at the Overseas Vote Foundation.
+US military personnel and overseas citizens can find information on how to register to vote and request an absentee ballot at the Overseas Vote Foundation.

 Request your Ballot